 The goal of an SE session is to offer you the opportunity to engage, complete, and resolve your body’s instinctual fight, flight, and freeze responses.
 This helps restore inner balance and build your capacity to actively engage in and enjoy life.

 SE can be very effective for individuals who are suffering from toxic stress, chronic pain, shock trauma, medical trauma, and assault.
 That said, it is effective for most all of us.

 To learn more about Somatic Experiencing®, click here.

 Jungian Sandplay Therapy

-When you enter my office, you will see hundreds of miniature figures lining my shelves.
+When you enter our office, you will see hundreds of miniature figures lining the shelves.
 These figures represent the architecture of our universe, including ancient archetypes, real-life people and objects, and fantasy figures.
-If you can imagine it, I hope you can find it on my shelves.
+If you can imagine it, I hope you can find it on our shelves.

 To learn more about Sandplay Therapy, click here.

 Eye Movement Desensitization and Reprocessing is a psychotherapeutic modality specifically designed to help with adverse experiences and trauma.
 EMDR posits that we can all heal from psychological trauma and toxic memories.
 This modality is effective for those struggling with life’s challenges, whether simple or complex.
 We are all wired toward healing, and EMDR therapy can help facilitate the process.